salvesvence/foundation-savselect/README.md

 </select>
 ```

-...or pass the default_option config value into the SavSelect() object.
+...or pass the 'default_option' config value into the SavSelect() object.

 ```html
 <script>